ethereum/go-ethereum/docs/developers/geth-developer/contributing.md

 description: Guidelines for contributing to Geth
 ---

-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+We welcome contributions from anyone on the internet, and are grateful even for small fixes!

 ## Contributing to the Geth source code {#contributing-to-source-code}